Position

 • Previous experience working with young children in a classroom setting.

-• Strong understanding of child development and learning theories.
+• Strong understanding of child development principles and best practices in early childhood education.

 Is becoming a Kindergarten Teacher a good career path?